windht/Tacit-mobile/README.md

 # Tacit-mobile
 A light, easy and elegant mobile chat app.
 Based on Ionic framework.
 You may check the [demo](http://tonghu.info/#/demo/8) with a mobile framework.

+This App is going to be rewritten in Ionic 2 under Angular 2 Typescript.

 # Why?
   This app is inspired by telegram and evolute from the BuildMind Lab we are building previously.
 We are try to create a much lighter experience of cooperation.